openresty/redis2-nginx-module/README.markdown

 Connection Pool
 ===============

-You can use the excellent [HttpUpstreamKeepaliveModule](http://wiki.nginx.org/HttpUpstreamKeepaliveModule) with this module to privide TCP connection pool for Redis.
+You can use the excellent [HttpUpstreamKeepaliveModule](http://wiki.nginx.org/HttpUpstreamKeepaliveModule) with this module to provide TCP connection pool for Redis.

 A sample config snippet looks like this